Transcript: Hormones in Skim vs. Whole Milk

-Major review on diet and acne this year in the International Journal of Dermatology.
-Acne is described as a disease of Western civilization, a near universal disease affecting up to 95% of teens and about half of adults here in the United States, but if you go to places that still eat more traditional diets, out of over a thousand people examined, not one single case of acne.
+A major review on diet and acne this year in the International Journal of Dermatology.
+Acne is described as a disease of Western civilization, a “near-universal” disease affecting up to 95% of teens, and about half of adults here in the United States.
+But if you go to places that still eat more traditional diets, out of over 1,000 people studied, not one single case of acne.

-Here’s the study, and buttermilk had the most hormones, but who the heck drinks buttermilk?
-What’s number 2?
+Here’s the study, and buttermilk had the most hormones.
+But who drinks buttermilk?
+Which is #2?
 After buttermilk, is it skim, 2%, or whole milk?

 Milk was designed by nature to make things grow like crazy—that’s why it’s good for babies, but bad for tumors.
-Good for baby cows, but bad for adult people who may have tiny microscopic breast or prostate tumors that we don’t want growing so fast.
+Good for baby cows, but bad for adult people who may have tiny microscopic breast or prostate tumors, which we don’t want growing so fast.

-In a study of 140,000 men last year, 35 grams of dairy protein increased the risk of developing high grade prostate cancer by 76%, so that’s like 2% increased risk for every gram of milk protein.
+In a study of 140,000 men this year, 35 grams of dairy protein increased the risk of developing high-grade prostate cancer by 76%, so that’s like 2% increased risk for every gram of milk protein.
 So like a cup of cottage cheese a day could increase one’s risk by about 50%.